MartinKlefas/multinational-retail-data-centralisation/README.md

 # Multinational Retail Data Centralisation

+The intention of this project is to centralise, clean up, and find "the ultimate truth" from a number of disparate and human-maintained databases scattered about a fictional company's server estate.
+The data contains errors and omissions, and is organised based on the designs of several different authors.
+The first stages are to gather all this information into a new master database, and to remove any errors during this process.
+The second phase is to then use SQL commands to query the data for basic answers.
+These SQL queries could be built into live reports, or simply a powerpoint to be sent to management - but this phase is not addressed.

 This is an example project from the AICore curriculum, intended to teach the basic concepts of data manipulation & give candidates a taste of Data Analytics.
 The project is composed of milestones to building the functional code, these will be described first, before the full functionality is outlined.

 # Milestones 1 & 2